Travel Insurance FAQ

 Am I entitled to one?

 As a resident within a country of the European Economic Area (EEA) you are entitled to this card.
 Applications to obtain this card are to be made with the local health authorities.
-You can apply online on www.sahha.gov.mt
+You can apply online at Health & Community Care

 Do I still need to issue a Travel Insurance if I have this card?

-The European Health Insurance Card (EHI) is NOT a substitute for travel insurance and should not be considered as a cheap alternative.
-A European Health Insurance Card will only cover you in an emergency medical situation (and will exclude cover for other circumstances such as loss of baggage, personal belongings and money, cancellation or curtailment of trip, costs for missed or delayed departure) and is only valid in EEA countries.
+The European Health Insurance Card (EHIC) is NOT a substitute for travel insurance and should not be considered a cheap alternative.
+A European Health Insurance Card will only cover you in an emergency medical situation (and will exclude cover for other circumstances such as loss of baggage, personal belongings, and money, cancellation or curtailment of the trip, and costs for missed or delayed departure) and is only valid in EEA countries.